How I Set Up the Workplace Safety Walk Template with Customers in Pilla

 • Mandatory signs present (PPE required, hand washing, etc.)

-• Warning signs in place (hot surfaces, slippery floors, etc.)
+• Warning signs in place (hot surfaces, wet floors, etc.)

 • Signs not faded, damaged, or obscured

 Common issues: Signs fallen and not replaced.
 Signs obscured by posters or menus.
 Faded signs no longer readable.
-Outdated signs still displayed.
+I walked into a restaurant last year that still had COVID-era signage on every table but had taken down the fire exit signs during a refurb and never put them back.

 Electrical cables properly managed (no trip hazards)